 Work with your dog.
 Walk your pooch over to the harness and place each paw in the holes so the dog is standing directly over the harness like in the above photo.

 Put it on.
 Once there, pull it up and around the dog's chest, and buckle it over your pet's back or on the side (depending on the type of dog harness that you have).

-And you’re done!
-This is the simplest, quickest and easiest way of how to put on a dog harness if you’re using a step-over type.
-However, many dog owners find it difficult to make their pets cooperate during this process, which is why an over-the-head dog harness may be an easier option if you’re having trouble.
-So, here’s how to put a harness on a dog when using an over-the-head type…
+And you're done!
+This is the simplest, quickest and easiest way to put a harness on a dog if you're using a step-over type.
+However, many dog owners find it difficult to make their pets cooperate during this process, which is why an over-the-head harness may be easier.

 2. Over-the-head Dog Harness

-In the above video, you’ll see my second model Molly help me demonstrate how to put on a harness on a dog of this type.
-You’ll notice that I myself was also having less issues with Molly than with Saddie simply because these harnesses are much easier to work with, and most dogs will cooperate better.
+In the above video, you'll see my second model dog Molly help me demonstrate how to put on a harness of this type.
+You'll notice that I myself was also having less issues with Molly than with Saddie simply because these harnesses are much easier to work with, and most dogs will cooperate better.

 Check and unbuckle.
 After you check the harness like before, you'll then need to unbuckle it.
 If you can't figure out which hole your dog's head is supposed to go through, just look at the instructions that came with this dog harness.
 While most of them are very similar in concept, some manufacturers do add some of their own ideas into the design so the process of how to put on a dog harness using your own might differ very slightly.

 Prepare the D-ring.
 Some of the pet harnesses can be a bit tricky, but what you need to keep in mind here is that in the end, the D-ring should be positioned on your dog's back and/or chest (again, depending on the specific type of over-the-head harness you're using, which you'll know by checking the guidelines of the item).